 On 1 December 2008, 1 June 2009, 1 May 2010, and 1 November 2011, EBS transferred certain Irish residential loans and related security held by it and certain of its Irish residential loan business related to such loans and security to the Issuer.
-The aggregate book value of Irish residential loans transferred by EBS to the Issuer was approximately €3.41 billion in respect of the transfer on 1 December 2008, €1.74 billion in respect of the transfer on 1 June 2009, €803 million in respect of the transfer on 1 May 2010 and €2.449 billion in respect of the transfer on 1 November 2011.
+The aggregate book value of Irish residential loans transferred by EBS to the Issuer was approximately €3.41 billion in respect of the transfer on 1 December 2008, €1.74 billion in respect of the transfer on 1 May 2010 and €2.449 billion in respect of the transfer on 1 November 2011.
 The transfers were effected pursuant to the statutory transfer mechanism provided for in the ACS Acts described above.
 This statutory mechanism involved the putting in place of a scheme in accordance with the ACS Acts between EBS and the Issuer on 28 November 2008 which permits the transfer of Irish residential loans and related security and/or Irish residential loan business between EBS and the Issuer.
 Transfers under that scheme were approved by order of the Central Bank on 28 November 2008 as required by the ACS Acts.
 The scheme permits further transfers from EBS to the Issuer or from the Issuer to EBS.
+On 1 October 2012 the Issuer transferred to EBS a portfolio of buy to let residential loans with an aggregate value of approximately €373 million.